How to Fix the Too Many Redirects Error Message

 A redirection loop may be a result of an active plugin on your site.
 If you are not able to login to your WordPress backend here is an alternative solution.
 It requires you to either login to your site using SFTP or SSH

-This is where you find the folder “plugins”, renaming the plugins folder will deactivate all plugins of your site.
+This is where you find the folder “plugins”, renaming the plugins folder will deactivate all plugins on your site.
 When that is done, refresh your website and see if that helped.
 If it did, then there is a plugin that is causing the redirection loop.
-To figure out which plugin it was you will need to login to your WordPress backend, go to your plugins and activate one by one until you find the plugin that was causing the issue.
+To figure out which plugin it was, you will need to log in to your WordPress backend, go to your plugins, and activate them one by one until you find the plugin that was causing the issue.